Niger Delta Development Commission: Abandoned or incomplete projects & programmes

+By 2021, more than 13,000 projects and programmes by NDDC have either been abandoned or are uncompleted.
+The agency is said to have received ₦6tr between 1999 and 2021.
+953 of the abandoned projects are sited in Rivers State.
+President Mohammed Buhari had ordered a forensic audit NDDC from 2001 to 2019.
+This led to termination of contracts of which there had been no activities on the contract site.

 Fiber Optics/Telecoms and Oil Spill

 In 2015, the NDDC started a three months twin certification programme in December 2015, running into billions of naira that was abandoned two months into the training - The Fiber Optics/Telecoms (Owerri) and Oil Spill Management (Port Harcourt) Training for youths of the Niger Delta region.
 The two programmes were abandoned by the NDDC and its contractors Mr. Alex Duke (CEO of GreenData Limited).
 GreenData abandoned the 200 trainees in various hotels in Owerri.
 This is 2019, and the programmes are still not completed.
 The Presidency, the NDDC nor its contractor Mr. Alex Duke have said when the training will resume.
 This and other issues have led the current board of the commission to cancel some contracts.
 This is not the first time contracts worth billions of naira have been abandoned and monies going into private pockets, which has brought the NDDC into the watchful eyes of the Presidency.
 One of the core mandates of the commission is to train and educate the youths of the oil rich Niger Delta regions to curb hostilities and also to reduce poverty.